 When Communicating with Colleagues

 Individuals pursuing childcare training should also consider the fact that, for the most part, they will always be surrounded by children during work hours.
 This means that a child might be watching and listening to a conversation that is being had between two colleagues.
-And, since young children are very impressionable, it’s important that all conversations are kept respectful.
+And, since young children are very impressionable, all conversations must be kept respectful.

 When Communicating with Parents